 Nature in Our Backyard

-Wildlife in the city supports a vibrant ecosystem and makes us aware we are connected to a complex and beautiful world.
+Wildlife habitat in the city supports a vibrant ecosystem and makes us aware we are connected to a complex and beautiful world.
 A bird walk or a wildflower hike is never only about birds or wildflowers—it exposes us to a whole web of connections, from what the bird eats and where it builds its nest, or what insects like certain flowers, and why flowers bloom at certain times of the year.
 A child who watches a butterfly emerge from its chrysalis

 In 2005–2006, a plan to build student housing over the Salem Creek Greenway drew concern from surrounding neighborhoods and city officials.
 The act of removing 5 acres of trees, engineering a level building surface above the floodplain, and building dorms and parking lots for 350 students would have had a huge ecological impact on Salem Creek and the surrounding neighborhoods—but it was seen as inevitable.
 Fortunately, the zoning change needed to proceed was turned down.
 As other developments were proposed for the site, someone asked the question: Why don’t we work for what we want to see, rather than fight what we DON’T want?